CLIUtils/CLI11/README.md

 As you probably have guessed, the list of features above are all covered by this library.
 There are some other features that are intentionally not supported by this library:

 * Non-standard variations on syntax, like `-long` options.
 This is non-standard and should be avoided, so that is enforced by this library.
 * Completion of partial options, such as Python's `argparse` supplies for incomplete arguments.
 It's better not to guess.
-Most third party command line parsers for python actually reimplement command line parsing rather than using argparse because of this design flaw.
+Most third party command line parsers for python actually reimplement command line parsing rather than using argparse because of this perceived design flaw.
-* In C++14, you could have a set of `callback` methods (tested in a branch).
+* In C++14, you could have a set of `callback` methods with differing signatures (tested in a branch).
 Not deemed worth having a C++14 variation on API and removed.
 * Autocomplete: This might eventually be added to both Plumbum and CLI11, but it is not supported yet.